 The card allows women to determine if, when and how they would like to access supportive care resources irrespective of where they are along their metastatic breast cancer path.
 Brought together by Signpost, the services provided by McGrath Foundation, Breast Cancer Network Australia, Cancer Council Victoria, CounterPart and Think Pink Foundation offer wholistic care for those with metastatic breast cancer, and support for the people around them.

-Make new friends, share information in a supportive setting with women who understand the challenges of living with advanced breast cancer.
-Regular guest speakers and facilitators offer a variety of topics relevant to the challenges and issues faced by women with metastatic breast cancer.
+Make new friends, share experiences and information in a supportive and caring setting with women who understand the challenges you and your family face living with a diagnosis of Metastatic Breast Cancer.